2025 NWSHA Indoor Rep Season - EOI for volunteers

 NWSHA Coaches and Assistant Coaches must have a valid WWCC (Working With Children Check).

-It is expected that NWSHA Coaches and Assistant Coaches will need to dedicate a minimum of 3 hours per week through the representative season - this includes planning and training, and dedicated time for the duration of tournaments/carnivals.
+It is expected that NWSHA Coaches and Assistant Coaches will need to dedicate 2 to 3 hours per week through the representative season - this includes planning and training, and dedicated time for the duration of tournaments/carnivals.

 Key Responsibilities (including though not limited to) -